 A lot of people really struggle with depression and S.A.D during the winter months, which means practicing self care is a must!
 It can be really hard to know where to start though, especially when it’s dark for most of the day and the weather leaves a lot to be desired.

 I ended up having a meltdown yesterday and I’m still struggling with the side effects today.
 I had my driving lesson this morning and while my instructor said it had gone really well, I felt it was one of my worst and thats really knocked my confidence.

 So rather than overthinking things like I usually do, I’m going to take some time to practice what I preach and have a few hours of self care time; either finishing my new book or making yet another another new character on Skyrim.

-Because let’s face it: what better way is there to spend a cold day than curled up all toasty and warm in your thickest duvet while it’s freezing cold outside?
+Because let’s face it; what better way is there to spend a cold day than curled up all toasty and warm, in your thickest duvet, while it’s freezing cold outside?

 I grew up baking every weekend with my auntie and it’s still something I enjoy doing.
 We’d put some Elvis on the CD player and sing along while making scones and butterfly buns.
-I hardly ever get the chance to bake these days, but I’m planning on getting some basic ingredients in so that when I actually do have some free time I won’t be put off by the fact I don’t have anything in to bake with.
+I hardly ever get the chance to bake these days, but I’m planning on getting some basic ingredients in so that when I actually do have some free time, I won’t be put off by the fact I don’t have anything in to bake with.

-I might be alone in this one but I love to just sit and watch the world go by.
+This might just be something me and my mum enjoy doing, but I love to just sit and watch the world go by.
 There doesn’t even really need to be anything happening, I just find sitting in silence so relaxing.

 A twenty-four-year-old autistic writer and designer from Sheffield.
 Tattoo obsessed, animal lover, self confessed bookworm and eclectic witch.